Richards Castle, St Bartholomew Church

 Below this west window is a tiered set of benches, reached by an oak stair, erected for a church choir or musicians.
 The benches look east onto a nave filled with wonderful Georgian box pews.

 Around 1351 the north transept was created as a chantry chapel.
 The first chaplain was Robert de Hynton, who later set up a small grammar school.
 Set into the north wall of this chapel is a very unusual window with a six-pointed star.

 Part of the charm of the church is its unrestored quality.
-But not everything is ancient; the interior features the beautiful set of unrestored Georgian box pews mentioned above, and in the north transept is a 17th century canopied pew for the Sawley family, lords of the manor at Richards Castle for over 4 centuries.
+But not everything is ancient; the interior features the beautiful set of unrestored Georgian box pews mentioned above, and in the north transept is a 17th-century canopied pew for the Sawley family, lords of the manor at Richards Castle for over four centuries.

 At the north-east corner of the nave is a lovely two-tiered pulpit, with a reading desk at the lower level.
-Beside the font is a 13th century coffin lid, carved with a foliated cross.
-There are 7 hatchments throughout the church, most to members of the Sawley family.
+Beside the font is a 13th-century coffin lid, carved with a foliated cross.
+There are seven hatchments throughout the church, most to members of the Sawley family.

 Visiting St Bartholomews

 It's not the easiest job to find the church; if you turn off the B4361 onto the unmarked lane beside the Castle Inn and just keep following it up the hill, you will eventually find a small unpaved parking area to the left of the lane, and a signpost pointing the way to the church.
 The church is unlocked during daylight hours, but as far as I can tell, the detached tower is normally kept locked.

 Pause in the churchyard before you enter via the south porch; if you look straight west, over a dip in the landscape you can clearly see the mound of Richard's Castle, looking rather the worse for wear.
 The interior of the church is wonderfully spacious and filled with light.